The Captivating Energy of Art is a Healing Affair - Article Banner

 bar

-Poet Yeats’ words awoke something in me
+Poet Yeats’ words awoke something in me.

 William Butler Yeats Portrait Art Drawing by author Bien

-William Butler Yeats Portrait
+William B. Yeats Portrait

 A bit obscure and mystically written, Yeat’s 1925 book A Vision influenced my understanding of perceived time and astrological chemistry in universal symbols.